-Experts estimate that 30% of the $2.3 trillion spent on health care is wasted, meaning it could be eliminated without reducing the quality of patient care.
-But before this waste in our health care system can be eliminated, it must first be identified — where it is, why and how much.
+Experts estimate that 30% of the $2.3 trillion spent on health care is a waste.
+That means it could be eliminated without reducing the quality of patient care.
+But before we can eliminate this waste in our health care system, we must first identify it.
+Where it is, why and how much.

 Categories of Waste